 Super-Simple Banana Smoothie Recipe

-Here is a simple smoothie with limited ingredients, yet it's totally refreshing and healthy.
+Here is a simple smoothie with limited ingredients, yet it's totally refreshing.
 Plus, you can add more fruit to it if you wish.
 Remember, you're in control of this smoothie.

 To make a personal smoothie in your blender jar or cup, add the following essential ingredients in this order (it will blend more easily):